Razakabdul-12/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-US-Based-VC-Backed-Startups.md

 ### To connect your accounting system:
 1. Go to Settings > Workspaces.
 2. Click the **Connections** tab.
-3. Select your accounting software (e.g., QuickBooks, Xero).
+3. Select your accounting software (e.g., QuickBooks).
 4. Follow the prompts to complete the connection.
 5. Once connected, your categories will sync, allowing you to set **Category Rules**.